KTVI

 KTVI (channel 2) is a television station in St. Louis, Missouri, United States, affiliated with the Fox network.
-It is owned by Nexstar Media Group alongside CW owned-and-operated station KPLR-TV (channel 11).
-Both stations share studios on Ball Drive in Maryland Heights, while KTVI's transmitter is located in Sappington, Missouri.
+It is owned by Nexstar Media Group alongside KPLR-TV (channel 11), an owned-and-operated station of The CW.
+The two stations share studios on Ball Drive in Maryland Heights; KTVI's transmitter is located in Sappington, Missouri.

 History

 As WTVI

 The station first signed on the air by Signal Hill Telecasting Corporation on August 10, 1953, as WTVI, broadcasting on UHF channel 54.
-It was originally licensed to Belleville, Illinois (across the Mississippi River from St. Louis) and was the second television station in the St. Louis market after KSD-TV (channel 5, now KSDK) on February 8, 1947.
+It was originally licensed to Belleville, Illinois (across the Mississippi River from St. Louis), and was the second television station in the St. Louis market after KSD-TV (channel 5, now KSDK) on February 8, 1947.
 The station's first broadcast was a baseball game between the St. Louis Browns and Cincinnati Reds, announced by Buddy Blattner, Bill Durney and Milo Hamilton.
 It operated as a primary CBS affiliate, and held secondary affiliations with ABC and DuMont.
 DuMont affiliation was agreed to in February 1953 to replace KSD-TV.
 The station was project to sign on May 15, 1953.
 The station originally operated from studios located in Alton, Illinois.
 The CBS affiliation moved to KWK-TV (channel 4, now KMOV) when it debuted on July 8, 1954; more or less by default, WTVI became a primary ABC affiliate.